mehulagg/gitlab/doc/ci/yaml/README.md

 #### `release:description`

-Specifies the longer description of the Release.
-An existing file can be specified to read its contents and add to the release.
+Specifies the long description of the Release.
+You can also specify a file that contains the description.

 ##### Read description from a file

 > [Introduced](https://gitlab.com/gitlab-org/release-cli/-/merge_requests/75) in GitLab 13.7.

-You can specify an existing file inside `$CI_PROJECT_DIR` to read the description contents and attach them to the release.
-The file must be relative to the project directory (`$CI_PROJECT_DIR`) and can't directly link outside it.
-The `./path/to/file` and file name must not contain spaces.
+You can specify a file in `$CI_PROJECT_DIR` that contains the description.
+The file must be relative to the project directory (`$CI_PROJECT_DIR`), and can't directly link outside it.
+The `./path/to/file` and file name can't contain spaces.

 ```yaml
 job: